-As noted at Bacterial Meningitis on page 44, entering college students must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
+As noted at the section on Bacterial Meningitis, entering college students must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
 A student wanting to enroll in a dual credit course taken off campus may be subject to this requirement.